 A rubber duck race, a scenic 5k/10k, and more will celebrate North Carolina’s oldest lighthouse in style.

-The engagement between loyalist and patriot militias known as Battle at House in the Horseshoe will be celebrated with its annual reenactment.
+The reenactment of the battle between loyalist and patriot militias known as Battle at House in the Horseshoe will occur on August 6.

 A two-day “Scallywag School” (pre-registration required) and Living History Pirate Encampment headline the event at Nags Head’s Kitty Hawk Kites.